Black Friday cloud storage deals 2021: The best offers and promotions right now

 $1,119 $799

-iDrive, BackBlaze, Google and Microsoft are not doing any deals this year, so if you are looking for special cloud storage offers from these firms, you’re out of luck.
+iDrive, BackBlaze, Google and Microsoft are not doing any cloud storage deals this year, so if you are looking for special cloud storage offers from these firms, you’re out of luck.

 - You may also want to check our lists of the best cloud backup, best photo cloud storage and best file syncing services